jkr02/jkr02/README.md

 - 👋 Hi, I’m @jkr02
 - 👀 I am interested in many things, but the most I like team games, watching TV series and playing on the computer with my friends
 - 🌱 I’m currently learning
-- 👨‍🎓 I'm a 1st year computer science student at AGH
+- 👨‍🎓 I'm a second year computer science student at AGH
 - 📫 How to reach me?

 <!---